yourdevkalki/arbitrum-vibekit/typescript/examples/README.md

 The `examples` directory contains ready-to-roll DeFi agents built with the Vibekit.
 These agents showcase how to deploy smart, autonomous on-chain agents in a few steps.
 Each agent doubles as an MCP tool, enabling agent-to-agent integration for powerful workflows.

+Many of the tools and operations these agents use are defined in the [`mcp-tools`](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools) folder.
+If you're building a new agent or want to extend functionality, the `mcp-tools` directory is the place to define your tool logic and add new capabilities for your agents to use.

 Want to vibe code your own custom agent?
-Jump to [Building Your Own Agent](#-building-your-own-agent) to get started.
+Jump to [Building Your Own Agent](#️-building-your-own-agent) to get started.

 ## 🚀 Running an Existing Agent